What is the difference between hippotherapy and adaptive riding?

 Hippotherapy is a medical treatment strategy employed by Occupational and Physical Therapists, and Speech and Language Pathologists, in which the movement of the horse is the primary treatment tool.
-In a typical hippotherapy session, patients are directed through a variety of therapeutic activities while mounted or while working with their horse on the ground.
-Patients primarily work in private sessions with their therapist and have the support of 1-3 volunteers.
+In a typical hippotherapy session, clients are directed through a variety of therapeutic activities while mounted or while working with their horse on the ground.
+Clients primarily work in private sessions with their therapist and have the support of 1-3 volunteers.

-Therapeutic, or adaptive riding is a recreational activity with significant therapeutic benefit.
+Adaptive riding is a recreational activity with significant therapeutic benefit.
 Sessions are directed by specially certified therapeutic riding instructors who focus on teaching riding and horsemanship skills.
 In a typical session, participants will learn skills such as grooming, tacking, and leading, in addition to riding.
 Each session is tailored to meet the unique needs and goals of the participant(s).

 Riders in both programs benefit directly from the movement of the horse and may experience improvements in balance, core, trunk, and leg strength, fine and gross motor skills, sensory integration, and much more!